microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-update-permissions.md

 Update the existing permission for a fileStorageContainer by patching the permission resource.

-Only the **roles** property can be updated this way.
+Only the **roles** property can be updated.
 Only one role per user is supported.
 A new id is generated for the updated permission object.

-The application calling this API must have permission to update permissions for fileStorageContainers of the respective container type.
+The application calling this API must have permission to update permissions for fileStorageContainers for the respective container type.

 ## Permissions